TheOtterlord/PixelCorder/README.md

 # Install PixelCorder

-PixelCorder currently offers binary installers for Windows x64, Windows x32 and Linux x32.
+PixelCorder currently offers binary installers for Windows x64.
 You can find the latest stable version on the releases page.